SergeyRock/nightscout-watcher/README.md

 - S – Set Nightscout site URL
 - M – Set unit of measure to mmol/l
-- C – Set count of entries to recieve from site
+- C – Set count of entries to receive from site
 - I – Set time interval of new data checking
 - F9 - Show settings window